LucySargent/crowdfunding/README.md

-Beebay!
+**BEEBAY!**

+Beebay is a crowdfunding website linking potential beehive locations, beekeepers and community sponsors to increase the number of bees in Queensland.

 Github repo: https://github.com/LucySargent/crowdfunding/

 Deployed app: https://desolate-waters-38107.herokuapp.com/

-Beebay is a crowdfunding website for

-Baseline features:

-Added features:
+Admin site can be accessed by superuser: https://desolate-waters-38107.herokuapp.com/admin/

+**MVP features:**
+1. Ability to create a user account
+2. User can create a project to be funded
+3. User can “pledge” to a project
+4. Suitable update/delete functionality
+5. Suitable permissions
+6. Return the relevant status codes for both successful and unsuccessful requests to the API
+7. Handle failed requests gracefully
+8. Use Token Authentication

+**Added features:**
-1. Ability for a beekeeper to 'beefriend' a project
+1. Ability for a user to 'beefriend' a project
-2. Update /delete project
-3. Update / delete pledge
-4. Update / delete a beefriend
-5. Supburb choice list on project model
+2. 'Suburb' choice list added to project model
-6. Number of beehives field on project model
+3. 'Number of beehives' field added to project model
-7. Pledge goal property on project model which calculates the funding goal based on number of beehives * the cost of one beehive ($300).
+4. 'Pledge goal' property added to project model.
+Calculates the funding goal based on number of beehives * the cost of one beehive ($300).
-8. Status property on property model.
+5. 'Status' property added to property model.
 Shows how much of the pledge goal has been reached.
 When target has been reached, status shows as "closed".
-9. Ability to create, update, delete a user
-10. Permissions to ensure !!!

-Admin site can be accessed by superuser: https://desolate-waters-38107.herokuapp.com/admin/
+6. Limited pledge list view to superuser only

+**Added permissions**

-Get projects
+Get all projects:
 ![image](https://user-images.githubusercontent.com/86648895/134754607-d6abe65c-7c1c-49e8-872b-8a37a1c1aaea.png)

+Get individual project:

 Instructions to create a new project: